 In previous years, I spent over ten years in lactation support, otherwise known as helping mommas breastfeed their babies.
-It was weird during those years when people asked me about my interests and hobbies and I said breastfeeding.
+It was funny during those years when people asked me about my interests and hobbies and my answer was, breastfeeding.
 But that was a big part of my life, having been a nursing mom myself for over a dozen years, and I loved supporting new moms and learning about the amazing ways God designed mommas and babies.
 My other interest was natural birth, which led to me delivering our second baby at home, on purpose.
 No worries, I’ve discovered some less painful hobbies since then.

-I love seeing truth in dichotomies: that Jesus’s love is both grace and truth.
-We are sinners saved by grace.
-God is good even in the face of evil.
+I love seeing truth in dichotomies: that Jesus’s love is grace and truth.
+We are sinners and saints.
+God is always good even in the face of evil.
 God works through His sovereignty and our own free will.
 The Bible is ancient and yet still completely true.
-Beautiful ideas that make my mind spin and everything connect.
+I love beautiful ideas that make my mind spin and everything connect.
 For now we see in a mirror dimly, but then face to face.

 This is my husband Joe => =>

 He also spent a good part of the 90’s as a manager at record stores.
 Just saying that makes me chuckle.
+Remember record stores?
 In the end, all that time in retail is what God used to prepare him for the job he has today.
-It was what nurtured not just his love for music and people, but his love of data and music charts and liner notes.
-And in those first retail jobs was where he first began to develop his managerial and leadership skills.
-It is so neat to see God bring him full circle and back into a position of management.
+It was what nurtured not just his love for music and people, but his love of music charts and liner notes.
+And in those first retail jobs was where he first began to develop as a leader.
+It is so neat to see God bring him full circle and back into management.